- Your Complete Local SEO Business Ranking Guide

 Let’s say you’re a personal injury lawyer in Homewood Illinois.
 The way to tell Google that you’re not only a personal injury lawyer but one in Homewood Illinois, so clients in your area can find you, is by actually writing this information on your website in detail.
 That starts with your titles and meta descriptions.

 Below is an example of how to write your title and meta descriptions if you are a personal injury lawyer in Homewood Illinois.
 Please note, this is an example and not something to copy word for word.
+For a more comprehensive guide on how to write your titles, meta descriptions, and to optimize your entire site, be sure to check out our complete On Page SEO Guide.

 This is possible with a WordPress SEO Plugin that we use to set our Title and Meta descriptions, called SEO Press.
 There are many WordPress SEO Plugins to choose from, the most popular two being-Yoast and All in One SEO Plugins.
 Both are quality plugins and have great reviews, however, in our experience, they are beginning to have too many features in one plugin that can lead to conflicts.